Child protection during the COVID-19 measures

 We continue to work closely with our three safeguarding partners, and we will ensure this annex is consistent with their advice.
 This will include expectations for supporting children with education, health and care (EHC) plans, the local authority designated officer and children’s social care, reporting mechanisms, referral thresholds and children in need.
-The current advice is below.

 Roles and responsibilities